 “A severe mental illness like Post Traumatic Stress Disorder (PTSD) is known to have psychosocial consequences that can lead to a decreased quality of life.
-Research in Animal-Assisted Therapy (AAT) has revealed that the presence of a dog can have a positive effect on health, e.g., increase quality of life and lessen depression and anxiety.”
+Research in Animal-Assistance Therapy (AAT) has revealed that the presence of a dog can have a positive effect on health, e.g., increase the quality of life and lessen depression and anxiety.”

 It is in a dog’s inherent nature that they are protective of their kind, and when they get familiar with you as their owner, they treat you as a member of their pack already.
-PTSD service dogs were trained to focus their attention on their owners round the clock, so you are assured that they will drop everything should they hear you in need.
+PTSD animal-assisted therapy service dogs were trained to focus their attention on their owners round the clock, so you are ascertained that they will drop everything should they hear you in need.

-Wonderfully, dogs provide amazing tons of emotional support for you as owner by making you feel good and lifting your mood.
-The look on their eyes, the tap from their hands, and the cuddling from their heads and neck all have an effect of increasing a PTSD patient’s happy hormones, building trust, and easing paranoia.
+Wonderfully, service dogs do provide amazing tons of emotional support for you as owner by making you feel good and lifting your mood.
+The look on their eyes, the tap from their hands, and the cuddling from their heads and neck all have the effect of increasing a PTSD patient’s happy hormones, building trust, and easing paranoia.
 In many instances, the presence of service dogs has proven to allow patients to get better sleep at night.

-What makes service dogs good companions is that unlike humans, they aren’t judgmental at all.
+What makes service dogs good companions, is that, unlike humans, they aren’t judgmental at all.
 They wouldn’t mind if you are disabled, stressed, with PTSD, or regularly anxious—they would be there with you.

 They would keep you company day in, day out.
 As they remain their eye and focus on you, you can feel more secure knowing that some “buddy” cares for you, without any grudges, full-time.

-The remarkable thing about PTSD service dogs, or any dog, is that they have this way of drawing you out from isolation even if you try to resist them at the start.
+The remarkable thing about such therapy particularly with PTSD service dogs, or any dog, is that they have this way of drawing you out from isolation even if you try to resist them at the start.
 They keep bugging you and showing you affection until your heart melts down in empathy.
 This show of affection is particularly helpful for PTSD patients to overcome emotional weakness or numbness and eventually be able to process traumatic events accordingly.

 Interacting with therapy dogs even just once a week enables a patient to reduce anxiety and stress levels, as well as the need for sleep medication, by half.
-Indeed, dogs are worth more than what we can ever think of about them.
+Indeed, animal-assisted therapy dogs are worth more than what we can ever think of about them.
 We can only thank them for doing farther than what normal human companions can ever do.